 However, the proposals do not mention the issue which causes most concern to local people, namely the traffic jams at the northern end of the street where it joins Knightsbridge.
 All too often the northbound traffic tails back as far as Hans Crescent and even beyond, and it is much quicker to walk than to stay on the bus.

-The Chelsea Society believes that RBKC, TfL and Cadogan should work together to alleviate this problem by removing the traffic lights at the junction with Basil Street and making Basil Street one-way westbound.
+The Chelsea Society believes that RBKC, TfL and Cadogan should work together to alleviate the problem of congestion at the north end of Sloane St. by removing the traffic lights at the junction with Basil Street and making Basil Street one-way westbound.
 Southbound traffic on Sloane Street would be prohibited from turning right into Basil Street.
-In addition, Sloane Street together with its pavements may be wide enough between Basil Street and Knightsbridge to accommodate an extra northbound lane for traffic turning into Brompton Road, and a left-turn filter would be added to the traffic lights at that junction.
+In addition, Sloane Street together with its pavements may be wide enough on the western side between Basil Street and Knightsbridge to accommodate an extra northbound lane for traffic turning into Brompton Road, and a left-turn filter could be added to the traffic lights at that junction.

 Perhaps the opening of this dialogue about Sloane Street will lead to something being done about this long-standing problem.